Chr1sC0de/DeepLearningForWallShearStressPredictionAndImageSegmentation/README.md

 Deep Convolutional Neural Networks for Real-Time Patient-Specific Wall Shear Stress Estimation Automatic Coronary Artery Lumen Border Detection Using Deep Convolutional Neural Networks

+Current research involves the automatic delineation of the artery lumen as well as the analysis of artery wall shear stress using deep learning

 Installation
 ------------